cssnr/playdrift-extension/README.md

 # Features

 - Show User Rating and Record (Win/Loss)
-- Track Game History, Win/Loss, Rating and Date
+- Track Recent Game History, Wins/Losses, Rating and Date
+- Show Stats Tooltip on Mouse Over
+- Show Stats on Icon on Mouse Over
 - Automatically Send Stats to Chat on User Join
 - Automatically Send Your Own Stats to Chat When You Join
-- Show Stats Tooltip on Mouse Over
-- Show Stats on Icon on Mouse Over
+- Play Audio on Your Turn to Make a Move
 - Play Audio When Users Join or Leave a Room
+- Auto Update Options on Room Creation
-- Auto Kick Users Below X Win Percentage
+- Auto Kick Users Below X Win Rate Percentage
 - Ban User Feature that Automatically Kicks User in Future
+- Send Customizable Message on Game Start

 Please submit a [Feature Request](https://github.com/smashedr/playdrift-extension/discussions/categories/feature-requests) for new features.
 For any issues, bugs or concerns; please [Open an Issue](https://github.com/smashedr/playdrift-extension/issues).